nebula-engine/Nebula/README.md

 Local scenes simulate physics and send pose data to clients via the actor's v\_set\_pose\_data.
 Object determine if they are local or remote via the \_M\_network\_object pointer.

+## Plugins

+neb::fnd::plug classes are used to implement special functionality.
+They are the children of corresponding neb::fnd classes.
+They are used when the functionality is optional but the underlying structure is still needed (e.g. scenes, actors).

+Plugin classes